Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

 \subsection{TESS catalog of stellar flares}

 All detected, vetted and modeled flare events are summarized in Table~\ref{tab:catalog_per_flare} per flare event, and in Table~\ref{tab:catalog_per_star} per star.
 In Table~\ref{tab:catalog_per_flare}, each star can be listed multiple times, with one row per flare.
-For each flare event, the columns show the following: the \textit{TIC ID}; the TESS \textit{sector}; the \textit{outburst} number; the \textit{flare} number; the posterior medians for the peak time (\textit{$t_\mathrm{peak}$}), amplitude (\textit{Amp.}) and full-width at half-maximum (\textit{FWHM}); the flare duration, which we here define as the time over which any individual flare increases the TESS flux by more than 0.1\% (\textit{Dur.}); the bolometric energy of the flare (\textit{$E_\mathrm{bol.}$}); and the possible mass of a coronal mass ejection following the flare (\textit{$M_\mathrm{CME}$}; see Section~\ref{ss:The impact of coronal mass ejections}).
+For each flare event, the columns show the following: the \textit{TIC ID}; the TESS \textit{sector}; the \textit{outburst} number; the \textit{flare} number; the posterior medians for the peak time (\textit{$t_\mathrm{peak}$}), amplitude (\textit{Amp.}) and full-width at half-maximum (\textit{FWHM}); the bolometric energy of the flare (\textit{$E_\mathrm{bol.}$}); and the possible mass of a coronal mass ejection following the flare (\textit{$M_\mathrm{CME}$}; see Section~\ref{ss:The impact of coronal mass ejections}).
 The machine-readable version is available in the online journal, and additionally contains lower and upper limits.
 For ease-of-use, it also includes a copy of the per-star columns shown in Table~\ref{tab:catalog_per_star} (see below).